 As such, ZDNet.com doesn’t recommend consumers use the Equifax website to set up alerts or credit freezes for the time being, until the security flaw is resolved.

 And should you sign up for TrustedID Premier, the credit monitoring service Equifax owns and is pushing now?
 We don’t recommend it.
 Remember, this product, like other credit monitoring services, doesn’t prevent identity theft, it only alerts you to a possible problem.
 And TrustedID Premier does not provide identity restoration services if your identity is stolen.
 Essentially, they don’t do anything to actually fix any problem that pops up — they just might tell you about it.The bottom line is there’s really no better time than the present to become a LibertyID member.
-We’re the AAA of identity theft protection, offering the most effective identity theft restoration service.
-Sign up for an annual subscription and rest easy knowing that if your identity is stolen, we will fix it.
+LibertyID provides expert, full service, fully managed identity theft restoration to individuals, couples, extended families* and businesses.
+LibertyID has a 100% success rate in resolving all forms of identity fraud on behalf of our subscribers.

 Are you covered for identity theft?